alyzenjeraj/alyzenjeraj/README.md

 <h1 align="center">Hello There! 👋, I'm Alyzen!</h1>
 <h3 align="center">I'm a Mechatronics Engineering student at the University of Waterloo!</h3>

+- 🔭 **I’m currently working on React web-apps to build my skillset as a fullstack developer!**

 - 📫 Feel free to contact me at **ajeraj@uwaterloo.ca**

+- ⚡ **Next up I want to explore PostgreSQL, TypeScript, and Bun!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">